taikedz-mt/inventory_cycler/README.md

 * Hold both the sprint and sneak buttons (typically `E` and `Shift`) to cycle through rows repeatedly
     * Only when stationary
-    * By default, every 0.4 second
+    * By default, every 0.8 second
         * configurable per player via `/icycler period <N>`
+    * The key combination can be changed in server configuration, see settings below

 ## Item